kan-bayashi/PytorchWaveNetVocoder/README.md

 - cndnn 6
 - nccl 2.0+ (for the use of multi-gpus)

-Recommend to use the GPU with 10GB> memory and nccl 2*.0+ for multi gpu training.
+Recommend to use the GPU with 10GB> memory.

 ## Setup
 ```bash